 Minimizes Serious Falls

-This tells you the percentage of patients who suffered from a fall which resulted in major injury.
+This tells you the percentage of residents that sustained a fall which caused major injury.

 Minimizes Urinary Tract Infections